Itineraries

 I’m often asked if Myrtle Beach, South Carolina, is a good choice for spring break travelers.
 The answer is yes!
 Our area is a very popular spring break destination for families with school-aged children.
 While a few college-aged groups celebrating ‘first week’ may head our way, our spring break crowd typically has adult supervision.

-The spring break time frame in Myrtle Beach spans around 4-6 weeks, beginning before the Easter holiday and continuing for well after, as school districts’ holidays vary county by county and let out at different times.
-For those currently planning their spring break holidays, I’ve put together a sample five day itinerary that I would try with my own kids!
-Here are a few ideas to get you started:
+The spring break time frame in Myrtle Beach spans around 4-6 weeks, beginning in March, before the Easter holiday and continuing for well after and through late April, as school districts’ holidays vary county by county and let out at different times.

 Myrtle Beach aerial of coastline with SkyWheel